- Details

 - Category: News

-“Illinois has the third largest number of DACA recipients in the United States,” Castro said.
-“Trump is trying to make young people, who have lived much of their lives in this country, leave a place that has become their home.
-We cannot allow Trump to hurt Illinois’ residents and hinder our economy.”
+“Trump is trying to make young people, who have lived much of their lives in this country and in this state, leave a place that has become their home.
+Washington needs to do what is right and take action now before it is too late,” said State Senator Cristina Castro (D-Elgin).